February 14 – April 14

 Gravity also included a number of photographs of models wearing low-slung pants that reveal the top of their underwear, a trope of urban hip hop culture that has been widely censured and even criminalized in some cities.
 The torsos in these photographs were juxtaposed with a series of concrete sculptures that have been cast from unclothed male underwear mannequins, a nude that is generally viewed as benign.
 Here Alekhuogie pointed to the ways in which black and brown bodies are singled out for containment and control.

 The underwear motif was reframed in an installation of new mural photographs that Alekhuogie created by cropping the image and reducing it to horizontal swathes of color and fabric.
 Captured in diffuse light and printed on satin, these normally contentious garments became abstracted, painterly images that blur the line between flat photograph and sculptural object.
 The artist illustrated how transgressive imagery can be rendered palatable through artistic devices.

-David Alekhuogie explores the formal and conceptual history of media technologies and their impact on identity politics today.
-Alekhuogie’s recent work examines the visual poetics underlying the way intersecting cultures consciously and unconsciously assign value to race, and gender and gender in America.
-Trained primarily as a photographer, Alekhuogie takes a multidisciplinary research approach that spans design, textiles, collage, video, photography, and sculpture.
-He received an MFA from Yale University and a BA from The School of the Art institute Of Chicago in 2013.
-Alekhuogie’s work has been exhibited and collected nationally and internationally.
-His work has been published in The New Yorker, The New York Times, Aperture, ArtReview, Time, Vice and The Los Angeles Times.
-He lives and works in Los Angeles.
+Alekhuogie explores the formal and conceptual history of media technologies and their impact on identity politics today.
+His recent work examines the visual poetics underlying the way intersecting cultures consciously and unconsciously assign value to race, and gender in America.
+Trained primarily as a photographer, Alekhuogie takes a multidisciplinary research approach that spans textiles, collage, video, photography, and sculpture.